CodeSyncio/multi-download-tool/README.md

 #This tool allows you to:

-*quickly open links to download programs
+!quickly open links to download programs
-*customize all the links yourself with an easy and straightforward method *open the links with your default set browser *automatically kills the browser process to make it easy to download each time
+!customize all the links yourself with an easy and straightforward method !open the links with your default set browser !automatically kills the browser process to make it easy to download each time

-#functions already implemented:
+#unctions already implemented:

 *customizable links (most of them)
 *checks default browser (more easy to use)